Te Toi Uku – Crown Lynn & Clayworks Museum

 Te Toi Uku – Crown Lynn & Clayworks Museum is a community focused museum located in New Lynn, Auckland.
-The museum focuses on sharing West Auckland's ceramic history and preserving the history of New Zealand ceramics manufacturer, Crown Lynn.
+The museum focuses on sharing West Auckland's ceramic history and preserving the history of the New Zealand ceramics manufacturer Crown Lynn.

 Background

 In 2005 the Portage Ceramics Trust was founded to administrate a large private collection of ceramics and pottery-making equipment relating to Crown Lynn.
 The collection belonged to Richard Quinn who collected Crown Lynn pottery and who in 1989, on the factory's demolition, undertook an archaeological survey of the Crown Lynn factory site.
 Quinn collected Crown Lynn crockery, moulds, machinery, photographs and business documents.

 In 2015, Te Toi Uku opened to the public, the Māori name translates to 'The Art of Clay'.
 The museum is located near the former Parker & Gardener Bros brickworks and later Crown Lynn factory site.
 It is also next to the original Parker & Gardener Bros downdraught kiln, built in 1927.

 The museum is supported by the Whau Local Board of the Auckland Council.